docarray/docarray/docs/fundamentals/document/attribute.md

 <Document ('id', 'tensor', 'mime_type') at 7623808c6d6211ec9cf21e008a366d49>
 ```

-As one can see `text` field is reset to empty.
+As you can see, the `text` field is reset to empty.

 But what if you want to represent more than one kind of information?
 Say, to fully represent a PDF page you need to store both image and text.
-In this case, you can use {ref}`nested Document<recursive-nested-document>`s by putting image into one sub-Document, and text into another sub-Document.
+In this case, you can use {ref}`nested Document<recursive-nested-document>`s and store image in one sub-Document, and text in another sub-Document.

 ```python
 from docarray import Document